This easy Pumpkin Scones recipe is made with canned pumpkin and is an easy scones recipe with a simple scone glaze.

 - 2 tablespoons milk

-In a medium mixing bowl, mix together flour, sugar, baking powder, cinnamon, cloves, nutmeg and salt.
+- In a medium mixing bowl, mix together dry ingredients- flour, sugar, baking powder, cinnamon, cloves, nutmeg, pumpkin spice and salt.

-Bake on a cookie sheet - 13-15 minutes, or until light golden brown.
+- Bake on a prepared baking sheet - 13-15 minutes, or until light golden brown.

 Cinnamon Scones Glaze